 - Be aware of your pollen count.
 Levels are at their highest on windy, dry and sunny days.
 If you're having trouble determining the pollen level, check your local weather report.

 - Don't forget to exercise.
 Just because you see tomorrow may be a very high pollen day, doesn't mean you can't get that fitness in!
 Consider working out inside, instead.

 - Break out the movie star shades!
 Wear oversized sunglasses to keep your eyes from coming into contact with airborne pollen.

-- Avoid airborne pollen by keeping windows closed at all times.
+- Keep your windows closed!
+Avoid airborne pollen by keeping windows and doors closed at all times.
+Pollen can get through screen doors, too.
 (You'll thank us in the long run!)

 - If you do go outside, make sure to shower right after.
-You likely got pollen in your hair, and unknowingly, this will bother you through the night.
+You're likely got pollen in your hair, and unknowingly, this will bother you through the night.

 If you're suffering, here are the best over-the-counter drugs to treat seasonal allergies.